Bridgetek/IDM2040-21R/source/touch_firmware/README.md

 # Introduction

 The IDM2040-21R is our product featuring the RPi2040 and FT800Q, equipped with a 480x480 round display with capacitive touch.
 By default, the FT800Q only supports resistive touch.

-However, it can enable capacitive touch functionality by loading a specialized touch firmware into RAM_CMD after reboot.
+However, it can enable capacitive touch functionality by loading a specialized touch firmware (`touch.load.bin`)  into RAM_CMD after reboot.

 # Usage